 SETH JOHNSON & COLLEEN PELLISSIER

-Andrew Peterson isn’t one to stay still, but he’s had to get creative since COVID cancelled the marathons and competitions he’d normally be running in.
-Seth Johnson interviewed him and his father for Side Effects Public Media as part of an audio diary project for our Move to Include series.
+As a person who likes to stay busy, Chelsea Davis had a hard time adjusting when COVID-19 shut down her places of employment and volunteering.
+Seth Johnson interviewed her for Side Effects Public Media as part of an audio diary project for our Move to Include series.

-This audio diary was produced by Colleen Pellissier for Side Effects Public Media, a Midwest news collaborative covering public health.
+Seth Johnson conducted the interview for this audio diary and it was produced by Colleen Pellissier for Side Effects Public Media, a Midwest news collaborative covering public health.
 It is part of the Move to Include Initiative, which focuses on people with disabilities and the issues they face.
 The project is funded by the Corporation for Public Broadcasting.